Fldicoahkiin/SteamCloudFileManager/README.en.md

 ## Contributing

-Welcome to submit Issues and Pull Requests
+Welcome to submit Issues and Pull Requests!

+### Contributing Translations

+If you want to add a new language, please check the [i18n Contribution Guide](I18N_GUIDE.md).

+Currently supported languages:
+- 简体中文
+- English

 ## Contributors